soroor-ag/Linear_Classifier_Project/README.md

 ## Results

 The models were evaluated based on accuracy and other metrics.
-Here are the key results:
-- **Model 1 (Logistic Regression with default settings):**
-  - Training Accuracy: XX%
-  - Test Accuracy: XX%
-- **Model 2 (Logistic Regression with 'saga' solver):**
-  - Training Accuracy: XX%
-  - Test Accuracy: XX%

 The decision boundaries and misclassified samples were also plotted for better insight into the model's performance.

 ## How to Run